vonhraban/docs-1/pages/grpc-gateway.md

 ## Greeter Service

-In the example we've created a greeter microservice using [go-grpc](https://github.com/micro/go-grpc).
+In the example we've created a greeter microservice using the gRPC service.
 The service is very simple.

 The proto is as follows: